 - Carrying a concealed knife, firearm or explosive with the purpose of using it for offense or defense is a misdemeanor.

-For clarity on Atlanta knife and gun law requirements and requirements for surrounding areas regarding possession and concealment, you should consult a skilled weapons crimes attorney.
+For clarity on Decatur knife and gun law requirements and requirements for surrounding areas regarding possession and concealment, you should consult a skilled weapons crimes attorney.
 James D. Michael, P.C. handles the whole spectrum of weapons charges against individuals, including first-time offenders accused of carrying a concealed weapon and prior criminals who illegally are in possession of a weapon.
 In addition, Jim maintains a strong network of other attorneys in the area, which is useful in a case with multiple defendants who cannot be represented by one attorney.

 A former public defender in DeKalb County, Jim is an experienced private defense attorney with a record of success.
 And, when his clients are faced with criminal charges, he helps them and their families alleviate the stress and anxiety of going to court.